Offices worldwide

 1. Buy a property from the list of more than thirty government-approved projects.

-3. Own real estate for at least five years.
+3. Own real estate for at least 5 years.

-Investors must have no criminal record, be in good health, financially solvent and able to prove the legality of income.
+Investors must have no criminal record, be in good health, financially solvent, and able to prove the legality of their income.
 They can include dependent family members in the application without increasing the minimum investment amount.
-Spouses of the opposite sex, siblings, children under 30 and parents over 55 are eligible.
+Spouses of the opposite sex, siblings, children under 30, and parents over 55 are eligible.

 Participants bear additional expenses under the Antigua and Barbuda CBI Program.